 - Clean: If your home does have a spider infestation, it doesn’t mean that you have a dirty home.
 These pests are attracted to where food is located.
 To prevent this, make sure that you clean your home regularly in order to discourage insects & spiders from entering it.
 Vacuuming and destroying webs also helps prevent these pests from coming back.

-If you home is dealing with a brown recluse spider infestation, give our team at IMEL Pest Control a call today.
-Our team is here to help you & your family feel safe in your pest free home.
+If your home is dealing with a brown recluse spider infestation, give our team at IMEL Pest Control a call today.
+Our team is here to help you & your family feel safe in your pest-free home.